-We strive to keep our customers informed about the status of their Warranty Requests as often as possible.
-However, certain situations require that we find answers to questions from our vendors and other trades.
+We strive to keep our homeowners informed about the status of their Warranty Requests as often as possible.
+However, certain situations require that we find answers to questions from our trade partners.
 Sometimes these answers are not available immediately and take time to obtain.
 If this situation applies to you, we will do our best to obtain information as quickly as possible.
-We will also communicate the status of your request every few days, but if you desire information more quickly then please feel free to email your Warranty Manager for an update.
+We will also communicate the status of your request every few days, but if you desire information more quickly then please feel free to email your Quality Assurance team for an update.

 ALL WARRANTY REPAIR REQUESTS MUST BE MADE IN WRITING.
 In order for Harris Doyle Homes to properly manage our warranty system, all Warranty Requests must be submitted in writing via email (firstname.lastname@example.org) or mail (3111 Timberlake Dr, Suite 100, Birmingham, AL 35242).
 Email is the preferred method of submittal.

 Warranty Repairs will only be scheduled to begin and end during NORMAL BUSINESS HOURS of M-F 8am - 5pm.
 We DO NOT schedule warranty work (except for emergencies) on weekends or after business hours.
 Our Trade Partners typically work only during normal business hours so these are the only times that work can be performed.
 In addition, Harris Doyle Homes does not have staff available on weekends to handle service requests properly.
 We realize that this can often create a problem with work schedules and we appreciate your understanding and cooperation.